-16.1 Are there any other significant fire hazards that warrant consideration including process hazards that impact on general fire precautions? Νο 16.2 Comments: N/A
+16.1 Are there any other significant fire hazards that warrant consideration including process hazards that impact on general fire precautions?
+Yes At the time of the assessment, internal redecoration works were ongoing.
+Temporary protection was being used within the common parts, which it is assumed are removed at the end of each working day.
+16.2 Comments: N/A